Sarosim/photo-locations/README.md

 Image and container sizes needed to be reset to achieve the desired look especially on smaller screen sizes.

 ## Functioning and operability

+### Database, Flask, python

+As the aim of the project is to learn about MongoDB, Flask and database manipulation as such, I was experimenting on uncharted lands of adventure.

+There were a few interesting learnings:

+- Date and time is not as obvious as it first seems.
+Time zones as well as all kinds of date and time formats make life more difficult when working with date and time.
+The general, most important finding is that we should always store date and time in UTC.
+And always send an ISO date string or timestamp to backend.

+- I added the number of views and number of likes fields to the database after already creating some entries.
+It meant that some old records showed up without these fields, therefore I created a function, which looped through the database and added these fields if they weren't there.
+I deleted this function after fixing this issue.
+- During the development process sometimes I realised I wanted something more/different or things worked differently then I expected.
+This resulted in necessary workarounds with tripod used and format of lat lon, for example.
+The issue with the tripod used field was that the Bootsrap switch field isn't creating a Boolean output, but sends "on" if switched on and sends nothing if not switched on.
+I had to handle it in on the backend.
+I haven't set properly the schema and didn't always use validation for the lat lon fields, therefore the database contains different data types for these fields.
+I created a workaround on the backend, commented all the reasons in the code.

+- It was interesting to see that the number of views also increased when I clicked on the like button, as it is redirects to the same page.
+I offset this increased number of views in the corresponding Flask function.

+- The biggest learning here is that the data structure and schema has to be designed well and created properly before anything else.
+- There was an interesting bug at with the filters.
+Filtering worked fine at the first glance, but testing it thoroughly, it turned out that country names and photographer names including a space character returned empty search.
+It turned out the value attribute of the ```<option>``` tag didn't have to be set.

 ### JavaScript